 Add the Czech Republic to the growing list of countries saying “no” to fur farms.
 Today, the Czech Parliament adopted a bill that will ban fur farming as early as 2019 and by 2021 at the latest.
-The bill needs to be confirmed by the Senate and signed by the president before it goes into effect and a firm date is set, but sources who spoke to PETA Germany assured our affiliate that its passage is certain.
+The bill needs to be confirmed by the Senate and signed by the president before it goes into effect and a firm date is set, but sources who spoke to PETA Germany assured the PETA entity that its passage is certain.
 PETA Germany supported OBRAZ, the local group working toward the ban, with financial assistance, information, expert testimony, and more.

 © iStock.com/Kenneth Canning